-Zac Harmon-McLaughlin, DMin-c, is director and faculty member of the Community of Christ Seminary and religious studies at Graceland University.
+Zac Harmon-McLaughlin, DMin, is director and faculty member of the Community of Christ Seminary and religious studies at Graceland University.

 Harmon-McLaughlin received a Bachelor of Arts in Religion in 2008 from Graceland and Master of Arts in Religion in 2010 from Graceland’s Community of Christ Seminary.
-In 2019, he will complete his Doctorate of Ministry in Executive Leadership from the San Francisco Theological Seminary.
+He completed his Doctorate of Ministry in Executive Leadership from the San Francisco Theological Seminary.
 As a Graceland Seminary alumnus, he is uniquely equipped to offer his experience, skills and deep connection to Community of Christ, the University’s sponsoring church.

 Harmon-McLaughlin is an ordained minister in the Community of Christ and holds the priesthood office of Seventy.
 He has served as a full-time pastor, missionary coordinator and Mission Center president in various regions and states in the United States.
 He currently serves the church as a member of the Interfaith and Ecumenical Team and represents Community of Christ as a member of the Church World Service Member Board.
 He has had numerous publications for Community of Christ through Daily Bread and the Herald.
 Most recently, Harmon-McLaughlin was the regional development executive director for Community of Christ in Northern California and Western Nevada.